Cycling to work to feel less stress & be more productive

 Of course, cycling on highly congested roads does little to alleviate the stress levels.
 Yet according to research conducted by the Stanford Calming Technology Lab.
 By swapping your car or train journey for a bike ride to work, you will arrive at your place of work feeling 40% less stressed than before.

 This research was found by analysing data produced by 1,000 cyclists who rode over 20,000 commutes using Spire – a wearable device which monitors stress levels and helps reduce tension.

 This data complements research published in the journal Environmental Science & Technology which found that cycling boosts energy levels by 20% and reduces overall fatigue by 65% due to the increase of dopamine, the “Happy chemical”.

-As well as feeling happy, cycling can also bring on a sense of gratitude unfound in other sports or fitness routines.
-Whether it’s reaching the top of a steep hill on your ride to work or seeing the sunset in the distance as you pedal home.
+As well as feeling happy, cycling can also bring on a sense of gratitude unfound in other sports or activities.
+Whether it’s reaching the top of a steep hill on your ride to work.
+Or seeing the sunset in the distance as you pedal home.

-By taking the plunge and riding to work, you’ll have the opportunity to breathe fresh air into your lungs first thing in the morning, and to enjoy beautiful scenery before arriving at work where you may have to stare tediously at a computer screen all day.
+By taking the plunge and riding to work, you’ll have the opportunity to breathe fresh air in the morning.
+To enjoy beautiful scenery before arriving at work.
+Where you may have to stare tediously at a computer screen all day.

 Enhancing our personal well-being

 Of course, not everyone is fortunate enough to live within a distance that permits them to cycle to work.
 If you do live close enough, what’s stopping you?
 A study from the University of East Anglia’s Norwich Medical School and the Centre for Health Economics at the University of York.
 Released back in 2014 concluded that cycling to work improves our well-being, and with a sample size in excess of 18,000 and with 10 years of research to go by, the facts seem to be staring us in the face.